A portion of this article was originally published in the American Bar Association’s Business Law Today.

 This pending class action will be a particularly interesting one to watch.
 There has not been much litigation in the SPAC world as discussed in more detail in this recent article.
 However, with general SPAC IPO and M&A activity hitting a high point this year, SPAC sponsor teams would be well advised to consider a potential increase in SPAC litigation and to seriously look into various protections available.

 Coverage for their directors and officers through D&O insurance would be one of these protective mechanisms.
-And to mitigate investor losses in a situation like Akazoo’s, other insurance products (for example, representations and warranties insurance or contingent liability insurance) can go a long way to reduce investor and sponsor losses, not to mention salvage the sponsor team’s reputation.
+And to mitigate investor losses in a situation like Akazoo’s, other insurance products (for example, reps and warranties insurance or contingent liability insurance) can go a long way to reduce investor and sponsor losses, not to mention salvage the sponsor team’s reputation.

 If Modern Media’s management team had purchased a representations and warranties insurance policy protecting Modern Media from the breaches of the reps in its merger agreement with Akazoo and from fraud resulting from Akazoo’s false information, the insurance policy would have responded to cover at least some of Modern Media’s losses.